Cultural Artifacts for Classroom Learning

 Discovery Chests, representing different world cultures, are a component of the JOURNEY Arts in Education Program.
 Educators, high school clubs and PTA for grades K-12 are encouraged to borrow the chests for their classrooms, club meetings, school fairs and fundraisers.
 Each chest contains 20-30 cultural artifacts such as household goods, artworks, cultural texts and books, music, clothing and traditional items.

 Discovery Chests are FREE of charge including transporting of chests, to school districts partnering in the JOURNEY Arts in Education program.
-Schools that are NOT in the JOURNEY program, may borrow the chests for a fee of $50 per chest, not including delivery.
+Schools or other groups that are NOT in the JOURNEY program, may borrow the chests for a fee of $50 per chest, not including delivery.

 Virtual Option for Discovery Chest Explorations